vPeteWalker/midway/appendix/appendix.rst

    `shutdown -h now`

-To start a VM in AHV
+To start a VM in AHV:

    `virsh start VM_name`